Code-Institute-Submissions/MissTechy-Surfing-in-Bundoran/README.md

 > remove: Total 10 (delta 1), reused 10 (delta 1)
 > Unpacking objects: 100% (10/10), done.

+<b>Credits</b>

+Code

+Bootstrap4: Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System, cards, carousels, jumbotrons and sign in page.

+Content

+All content was written by the developer.

+Media

+Images were taken from Bundoran Surf Co website and social media.

+Acknowledgements

+My Mentor gave some contructive feedback.

+Tutor: Simen Daehli, Anna_ci, Claire_ci.

+Alumni:Marcel777.

+Alumni

 I had a look over Bundoran's Surfing website :https://bundoransurfco.com/welcome-to-bundoran-surf-mobile/ .
 It looked crowded and unorganized.